BabylonJS/Documentation/content/start/chap6/onoff.md

 video-content:
 ---

-# Getting Started - The Switch On Event
+# Introduction - The Switch On Event

 ## The Switch On Event
 When we click the screen pointer on the fountain we want it to start.
 We do this by adding a function to an *onPointerObservable* to deal with a pointer down event that switches the particle system between stop and start.